 Based on driver and package handler suggestions, facility and equipment improvements have also been made, such as designing ergonomic handheld computers for drivers and changing the layout of new buildings have made it less tedious to move 18.3 million packages each day.

 In addition to health and wellness, road safety is an important part of how we operate every day at UPS.
 Driving can be a dangerous task if distractions arise, so our drivers are trained to stay focused no matter what is happening around them.

 For many drivers, 25 years is just the beginning.
-In 2015, Thomas Camp reached 53 years of accident-free driving with UPS.
-During 2014, Ginny Odom became the first female UPS driver to reach the 40-year safe driving milestone.
+In 2016, Thomas Camp reached 54 years of accident-free driving with UPS.
 Another 514 members have gone 35 years or more without an incident.
-As a whole, the Circle of Honor is responsible for a total of more than 245,000 years of safe driving.
+As a whole, the Circle of Honor drivers have logged enough safe miles to drive to the moon and back 29,000 times.

 How do UPSers get to be so safe?
 A whole lot of training.
 In 2015, we invested approximately US$844.9 million on training.
 Female employees received an average of 29.0 hours of training and male employees received 30.1 hours.
 Many of these industry-leading courses are taught by certified management trainers on an annual and periodic basis.

 For example, UPS tractor-trailer drivers receive 80 hours of computer-based and on-road training before operating equipment.
 UPS pilots receive robust training upon hire, as well as recurrent training every year.
 And our package car drivers receive hours of classroom and on-road training to ensure they master UPS’s safe driving methods in theory and in practice.

 As the needs of our drivers change, so do the ways we address them.
 When we realized that new cohorts of drivers tend to learn differently than earlier generations, we responded with an updated training approach based on the way young people learn in a world of video games and smart phones.